bldl/emplace-spidermonkey/README.md

   Regarding JavaScript-proposals, Ecmarkup provides a solid framework to document new algorithms or implementations so they align with the ECMAScript®-standards.

   We will start with setting up the necessary tools to be able to use Ecmarkup, such as Node.js and Ecmarkup itself.
-  Furthermore, we will check out how to format spec text using Ecmarkup before guiding you through how to build your specification into a HTML document.
+  Furthermore, we will check out how to format specification using Ecmarkup before guiding you through how to build your specification into a HTML document.

 * **Installing Node.js and Node Package Manager**